Supreme Court: Non-Mention Of Background In Termination Order Doesn’t Exempt It From Scrutiny

 WhatsApp

-On Thursday, the Supreme Court ruled that the absence of background information in a termination order does not prevent it from being considered stigmatic.
-The Court emphasized that the true nature of a termination can be assessed by examining the context and underlying reasons, setting aside the Madhya Pradesh High Court’s decision that upheld the dismissal of an Assistant Project Coordinator (APC) under the Sarv Shiksha Abhiyan (SSA) program.
+On Thursday, the Supreme Court ruled the absence of background information in a termination order.
+This inn fact does not prevent it from being considered stigmatic.
+The Court emphasized that the true nature of a termination can be assessed.
+It is by examining the context and underlying reasons.
+Hence, setting aside the Madhya Pradesh High Court’s decision that upheld the dismissal of an Assistant Project Coordinator (APC).
+He was under the Sarv Shiksha Abhiyan (SSA) program.

 A bench consisting of Justice Hima Kohli and Justice Ahsanuddin Amanullah found that the termination order against the appellant was not a simple non-renewal of a contract, as argued by the state.
 Instead, it was the culmination of two show cause notices (SCNs) that made the dismissal stigmatic in nature.